act-rules/act-rules.github.io/pages/algorithms/equivalent-resource.md

 Non-identical resources can still be equivalent by equally complying to the expectation formed by the user when navigating to them, thus serving an equivalent purpose.
 This would usually involve that the advertised key content is the same.

-Web pages and documents (e.g. PDFs, office formats etc.) may fulfil be equivalent resources, even if the resources:
+Web pages and documents (e.g. PDFs, office formats etc.) may be equivalent resources, even if the resources:
 * are located on different URLs, including different domains
 * present different navigation options, e.g. through bread crumbs or local sub menus
 * contain different amounts of information and/or differently worded information